 In July 2021, the European Commission announced details of the proposed "Fit for 55" legislation.
 These proposals include the introduction of a jet fuel tax on intra-EU flights through the Energy Taxation Directive.
-This tax would potentially be fully phased in over a 10-year period from 2024 to 2033.
+This tax would potentially be fully phased in over a 10-year period to 2033.
+The proposal remains under discussion within the European Council.
 The introduction of this tax on intra-EU flights could have a material adverse effect on Ryanair's financial results.

-Geopolitical Uncertainties and an Increase of Trade Protectionism Could Have a Material Adverse Effect on Ryanair's Business, Results of Operation and Financial Condition
+Geopolitical Uncertainties and an Increase of Trade Protectionism Could Have a Material Adverse Effect on Ryanair's Business, Results of Operation and Financial Condition general restrictions on economic relations, trade and financial transactions relating to Russia and Belarus.

-In response to the war in Ukraine which started in February 2022, the EU, the UK, the US and other countries have introduced extensive sanctions on Russia (as well as Belarus for its role in Russia's invasion) comprised of targeted, restrictive measures on certain individuals and entities, export controls, as well as general restrictions on economic relations, trade and financial transactions relating to Russia and Belarus.
 In response, Russia has imposed countermeasures against "unfriendly" states and individuals and entities of such states.
 These sanctions and countermeasures have had, and are expected to continue to have, a significant disruptive effect on global markets, including oil and gas markets, accessibility of airports and associated travel routes, as well as supply chains, including aircraft components.
 Geopolitical events, including the escalation or expansion of hostilities in the war in Ukraine, may lead to further trade restrictions and instability across Europe and worldwide.